cffls/matic-docs/docs/maintain/validate/run-validator.md

     - In the config file, set `chain` to `mainnet` or `mumbai` accordingly.

-    - To enable Archive mode you can optionally enable the following flags:
+    - To enable Archive mode, you can optionally enable the following flags:

       ```
       gcmode "archive"